Musthaq89/An-Emperical-Comparision-of-Machine-Learning-Models-to-Identify-Parkinsonian-Gaits/README.md

-# An Empirical Comparision of Machine Learning Models to Identify Parkinsonian Gaits
+# An Empirical Comparison of Machine Learning Models to Identify Parkinsonian Gaits
-An Empirical Comparision of Machine Learning Models to Identify Parkinsonian Gaits
+An Empirical Comparison of Machine Learning Models to Identify Parkinsonian Gaits